 Write down precisely why you need volunteers.
 How much time do you expect them to give?
 Write down clear descriptions of the required tasks if you can, so that people know what they are volunteering for and you know how to assess the suitability of potential volunteers.

 Think about documenting a policy for volunteers that can be shared with them, setting out your responsibilities to them and theirs to you.

 The process needs to be rigorous and thorough without being unnecessarily bureaucratic.
 Restrictions are justified in certain circumstances, but it is important to be aware of good practice in equal opportunities.
 Your diocesan social responsibility adviser could offer guidance on the distinction between reasonable and unreasonable restrictions when selecting volunteers.
-Your diocesan safeguarding officer can help you identify particular restrictions and the screening necessary (e.g. Criminal Records Bureau checks), in relation to working with children and vulnerable adults.
+Your diocesan safeguarding officer can help you identify particular restrictions and the screening necessary (e.g. Disclosure and Barring Service checks), in relation to working with children and vulnerable adults.
 The clearer the pre-information about what will be expected (written or oral), the more likely it is that appropriate people will put themselves forward.
 Although it does not need to be a very formal process, it is important for both sides to be able to assess the suitability of the individual for the role.

-Include the costs of using volunteers in your budget, to cover possible outlay.
-There may be set-up costs, such as provision of a desk, computer or phone line, and there will be running costs such as reimbursing expenses, insurance, training and support, and management time.
+Include the costs of using volunteers in your budget, to cover the possible outlay.
+There may be set-up costs, such as the provision of a desk, computer or phone line, and there will be running costs such as reimbursing expenses, insurance, training and support, and management time.

 Management, support and supervision

 Support of volunteers requires consideration of their needs, including: